ProgNovel/prognovel-contents/novels/mock-novel/contents/volume-1/chapter-2.md

 ---
 title: Hope
+author: Radhy
+editor: MyEditor
+proofreader: MyProofreader
 ---

 Dinner at Malikh Family; the family hall bustling with relatives who wanted to celebrate Bhela Malikh’s return.
 Even though the expensive Ngajen Ceremony drew near a good number of ducks and a goat were butchered along with their spice reserves taken out.
 There were laughters, there lots of people wanted to get on the good side of the only Young Lady of Malikh Family.

 But Bhela’s face was straight the whole time.
 Given choices, she’d rather have a small dinner with her mother and sick father right now.